 A typical weekday on the project consists of two survey dives and time spent on one or more of the numerous community projects within the local area.
 Depending on the weather conditions, you will either start the first survey dive at 9am or visit the local community to assist on a community project.
 After lunch, you will go back out to complete another survey dive.

 Saturdays are reserved for leisure dives in the morning and free afternoons with Sunday being a complete no dive day to allow recovery time.
 This time can be spent sunbathing, playing beach volleyball or football, swimming, snorkeling, exploring the island, or visiting the local village.

 If you are unqualified, you will complete your PADI Open Water and Advanced Open Water qualifications this week.

 Day 8 - 21 - Project Days:

 From this point, you will continue your survey dives and spend time on various other activities and community projects.
 As a PADI Advanced Open Water Qualified diver, you will have the opportunity to complete your Emergency First Response and Rescue Diver qualifications if you wish at an additional cost.

 Day 22 - Final Day:

-Unfortunately today is your last day and you will transfer back to Sorong for one final night before catching your return flight home, or for commencement of independent travel plans.
+Unfortunately, today is your last day and you will transfer back to Sorong for one final night before catching your return flight home, or for the commencement of your independent travel plans.

 Dates, Availability & Price